Celebrating

 Rent

-Rental payments are usually due calendar monthly or quarterly in advance in accordance with your tenancy agreement.
+Rental payments are due calendar monthly in advance in accordance with your tenancy agreement.
 These payments should be by bank standing order.
-It is imperative that the payments are issued by the Tenant whose name is on the agreement and cleared funds are received by the due date.
+It is imperative that the payments are issued by the Tenant whose name is on the agreement and cleared funds are received by the rent due date.

 TENANCY / SECURITY DEPOSIT